postcss/postcss-nested/README.md

 }
 ```

-Use [postcss-current-selector] after this plugin if you want to use
+Use [postcss-current-selector] **after** this plugin if you want to use current selector in properties or variables values.

-current selector in properties or variables values.
+Use [postcss-nested-ancestors] **before** this plugin if you want to reference any ancestor element directly in your selectors with `^&`.

 See also [postcss-nesting], which implements [Tab Atkin's proposed syntax](https://tabatkins.github.io/specs/css-nesting/) (requires the `&` and introduces `@nest`).